 In the winter we held our first Model Railway exhibition which went really well, and we are hoping to have them back next year.
 We are also holding regular Pokémon trading events here now, as well as blood donation sessions.

-We have started opening the café 3 mornings a week, Tuesday’s, Thursday’s and Friday’s, run by the ultra-talented Jackie and our three volunteers so come and enjoy a cup of tea and a slice of cake if you haven’t done already.
+We have started opening the café 3 mornings a week, Tuesday’s, Thursday’s and Friday’s, run by the ultra-talented Jackie and our three volunteers, so come and enjoy a cup of tea and a slice of cake if you haven’t done already.

 We have held our first music and afternoon tea event here in February, with Martin Farbrother providing the entertainment whilst we provided afternoon tea.
 This was again well attended and something we are looking at repeating again soon.